polymorpher/sms-wallet/miniwallet/devlog/PROXY.md

 We wanted to support a light weight persisting of artifacts when deploying and upgrading contracts.
 To do this we have written two persistence functions to date (see lib/utils.ts)

 * `checkDeployed` : Checks if an existing contract has been deployed.
 The assumption is that once deployed we should not deploy again unless we are doing an upgrade via the proxy.
+It handles the conditions with the following return
+  * true: If this version of the contract (verified by bytecodeHash) has been deployed
+  * false: If a different version of the contract (verified by byteCodeHash) has been deployed
+  * false: If the contract has not been deployed (no deployment file exists)
+  * exits: with any other exception when reading the deployment artifacts
 * `persistDeployment`: Persists the contract and proxy information for a contract.

 **Example Deployment Artifact**